Christoph33one/post-planner-api/README.md

 # User stories
 ### Profile
 - As a developer using the post planner API, I want to fetch a list of all the profiles created so that I can display them to the user interface.
+Click the [link](https://github.com/users/Christoph33one/projects/27/views/1) for the kanban board user stories

 - As a developer using the Post Planner API, I want to retrieve data from a user's profile so that I can display it to the user.
 This includes information such as their profile image, favorite activities, when their profile was created, and a section where they can write a short description about themselves.
 By accessing this data through the API, I can present a more personalized experience to the user